RasaHQ/rasa-demo/data/nlu/nlu.md

 - cool thanks
 - thanks for forum link, I'll check it out
 - thanks!

+## intent:handleinsult
+- you are an idiot
+- You lack understanding.
+- you son of a bitch
+- Fuck Off
+- you idiot
+- You have no intelligence.
+- but you are idiot
+- you are useless bot
+- fuck you
+- bitch
+- you're the most moronic person I know
+- you're an idiot
+- fuck rasa
+- fucking stupid
+- You're a dolt.
+- you are stupid
+- what fuck
+- Fuck you
+- are u dump?
+- shut up asshole
+- I can't believe how dumb you are
+- sara you look like a burnt sparrow
+- Fuck u
+- You are unintelligent.
+- idiot
+- you are fucking stupid guy！
+- Your mindset is naive.
+- you're a loser lmao
+- so dumb
+- You lack intelligence.
+- asshole
+- insult you
+- You're an idiot.
+- fuck you sara
+- you idiot bot
+- Loser
+- you are so ignorant
+- go fuck yourself
+- you are idiot
+- so fucking dumb
+- bloody dunce
+- you are dumb
+- you are unintelligent
+- get lost
+- fuck you!
+- You brain is dull.
+- sucker
+- you're so dumb
+- Your intelligence is laughable.
+- thta was a terrible fucking joke
+- you asshole
+- fuck you
+- that wasn't very funny
+- FUCK
+- Fuck
+- how can you be such an idiot?
+- u r a piece of junk
+- You are shortsighted.
+- You know nothing.
+- f*ck
+- fuck off
+- ok shut up
+- Fuck off
+- you suck
+- a baby knows more than you
+- you are idiotic
+- You have no sense.
+- you are fucking stupid
+- You are a fool.
+- go away
+- You have no brains.
+- you are a stupid bot
+- ur a pussy
+- yep but you are idiot
+- Stupid
+- You are unknowing.
+- God you're a moron
+- shit
+- you're dumb
+- You are dumb.
+- I hate you
+- you are a moron
+- shit bot
+- i hate you
+- fuck you machine learning bot
+- i hate your dumb face
+- are you brain dead?
+- deal with my ass, you bitch
+- i think that you're a bullshit
+- you're not smart
+- fucking work
+- You are an idiot.
+- You're a dunce.
+- fuck u
+- ok fuck you
+- Fuck off
+- fuck
+- go to hell
+- You're foolish.

 ## intent:how_to_get_started
 - how do I get started with [Rasa](product:rasa)